 I’ve always been a paper and pen kind of girl rather than all digital.
 I still make lists in a big notebook.
 I just jot down things that come to mind for post ideas and things that I need to do.
 It frees my mind so I don’t have to try to remember all.the.things!

 But I have been getting much better at keeping digital records too.
-I scan important documents and save PDFs as opposed to printing anything.
-I keep a digital calendar with the kids’ schedule so their dad and I can keep track of all their activities in one handy place and I also keep a general calendar on the fridge of the current month of which house they’ll be at when so they can refer to it any time they want.
+I scan important documents and save PDFs as opposed to printing anything and everything.
+I keep a digital calendar with the kids’ schedule so their dad and I can keep track of all their activities in one handy place.
+Plus I also keep a general calendar on the fridge of the current month of which house they’ll be at when so they can refer to it any time they want.